soc/soc.me/_languages/generics.md

 redirect_from: "/lessons-learned/generics.html"
 ---

-Scala's Generics reside in a language design sweet-spot largely due to three, interconnected reasons:

-- Context bounds make Scala's Generics vastly more useful and versatile compared to languages which support only bounds based on subtyping.
+Achieving a language design sweet-spot for Generics requires (at least) two orthogonal design decisions:

 - The `ident: Type` syntax allows simpler and more consistent Generics compared to languages which use `Type ident`:<br/>
   [Why is `ident: Type` better than `Type ident`?](type-annotations)
-- The differentiated use of brackets in Scala is more regular, easier to understand and has superior readability compared to languages which overload `<>` to stand for Generics as well as comparisons and bitshifts, or use `[]` to stand for operations on arrays:<br/>
+- A differentiated use of brackets results in a more regular, easier to understand syntax and has superior readability compared to languages which overload `<>` to stand for Generics as well as comparisons and bitshifts, or use `[]` to stand for operations on arrays:<br/>
   [Why is `[]` better than `<>` for generic types?](#why-is--better-than--for-generic-types)